Here is a list of Bosnian foods you can’t miss. Deciding which food in Bosnia & Herzegovina to try is made easy with

-Artfully combining ancient flavors inherited from the Ottoman Empire, traditional dishes from Mediterranean Cuisine, and Central Europe tastes, Bosnian gastronomy boasts some of the most interesting recipes in Eastern Europe.
+Artfully combining ancient flavors inherited from the Ottoman Empire, traditional dishes from Mediterranean Cuisine, and Central European tastes, Bosnian gastronomy boasts some of the most interesting recipes in Eastern Europe.

 Are you ready?
 Prijatno! … Or Bon appétit!
 This article includes the most delicious dishes from Bosnian Cuisine, including snacks and a few interesting drinks you should try when you visit.